ollls/netio/README.md

 ```

 IOChannel implemented for plain connection with TCPChannel and TLSChannel for TLS connection.
+All three methods implement convinent basic protocol which is meant to be used together with fs2.Stream.